flyingunicorn222/1broker-client/README.md

 disclaimer
 ====
- - This isn't an official [1Broker](https://1broker.com/?r=11468), they are well aware and cleared all questions and gave great support!
+ - Altough this isn't an official [1Broker](https://1broker.com/?r=11468) client, they provided great support and cleared all questions, very kind guys!

- - This library not only implement all current API methods but also add extra features, check folder /helpers to understand it better
+ - The goal of this library is not only implement all current API methods but also add extra features, most of the extras are on the /helpers folder

- - By default when creating an order this library will use my referral_id, which means I'll receive a small amount of BTC from [1Broker](https://1broker.com/?r=11468) when you create an order!
+ - By default when creating an order this library will use my referral_id, that means I'll receive a small amount of BTC from [1Broker](https://1broker.com/?r=11468) when you create an order!
 Please keep it this way so i can keep working on improving and impressing with this library!

  - [1broker](https://1broker.com/?r=11468) links on this documentation
-constains my referral link
+constains my referral link, in case you still don't have an account please use those links to create it.